Amazon Defeats Unionization Attempt in Alabama Vote

-Everybody likes bargains, and stocks that have cheap share prices certainly look like bargains.
-With some high-priced stocks costing hundreds or even thousands of dollars for a single share, buying penny stocks -- stocks that carry share prices of less than $5 -- can be a tempting way to try to grow your money quickly.
+Everybody likes a bargain, and stocks with low share prices certainly seem like bargains.
+With some high-priced stocks costing hundreds or even thousands of dollars for a single share, buying penny stocks -- stocks with share prices of less than $5 -- can be a tempting way to try to grow your money quickly.
 However, penny stocks generally have a well-deserved reputation for burning investors.

 There are plenty of good reasons to invest in small companies.
-Investors who find top growth companies while they're still small have a lot more potential for big investment gains than those who wait until those companies have grown into giants of their industries.
+Investors who buy shares in fast-growing companies that are still small capture a lot more share price upside than those who wait to buy stock until the companies have grown into giants.

-However, penny stocks are almost never the bargains they appear to be.
-Their shares are so cheaply priced for good reason: At best they tend to be unproven, small companies with dubious long-term prospects for success, and at worst they are vehicles con artists use to take advantage of unsuspecting investors.
+However, penny stocks are almost never the bargains that they appear to be.
+Their shares are cheaply priced for good reason.
+At best, penny stock companies are unproven and small with dubious long-term prospects for success, and, at worst, the penny stocks themselves are vehicles by which con artists take advantage of unsuspecting investors.

 Many penny stocks are traded so cheaply because the businesses behind them aren't worth much more than that.Tom and David Gardner, Co-founders, The Motley Fool